Benny-/apng2webp/README.md

 - zlib
 - jsoncpp
 - pip (a python package used during installation)
-- The `cwebp` program must be in your path
+- The `cwebp` program must be in your PATH
-- The `webpmux` program must be in your path
+- The `webpmux` program must be in your PATH

 ## Release

 If you prefer to use the precompiled binary but not build from source, go to the [release page](https://github.com/Benny-/apng2webp/releases) and download `apng2webp_dependencies` for your platform.
 Then add the extracted binaries to your PATH.

-You also need `cwebp`, `webpmux` from [webp](https://developers.google.com/speed/webp/docs/precompiled) being in your path.
+You also need `python` and `pip` installed, make sure `cwebp` and `webpmux` from [webp](https://developers.google.com/speed/webp/docs/precompiled) to be in your PATH.
 Then check the [installation](https://github.com/Benny-/apng2webp#installation) part to install.

 ## Build Setup